InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Error Analysis of Existing Insight Datasets

-After checking the generated questions and insights, we found pervasive quality deficiencies that likely led to low evaluation scores.
+\paragraph{Observation 3: Substandard Quality of Generated Questions and Extracted Insights.} After checking the generated questions and insights, we found pervasive quality deficiencies that likely led to low evaluation scores.
 First, some questions refer to column names that do not exist in the table, resulting in either missing insights or logical unsoundness.
 Second, several insights assert insufficient information, but the requisite data were present in the table.
 Furthermore, we observed examples of redundant or reduplicative insights.